A Special Case

 “We’re going to have a right laugh, you and I,” she said, enveloping him in flab and warmth.
 “Just you wait and see.”

 It was there in Shepherd’s Bush, in the Victorian terrace off the Uxbridge Road, with the fags and the booze and the dirt, with the endless racing supplements, that the boy first felt a streak of pleasure, a slither of blue in an otherwise mucky sky of slate.
 Gloria was no nonsense, an old school Essex dame with a brassy laugh and a heart of gold.
-She told the boy the truth, unsheathed the world from its veil of lies.
+She told the boy the truth, debunked the lies of everyday life.

 “We can’t have kids, Bill or I,” she said.
 “No cousins for you, ducky.
 There’s something wrong with my pipes.
 Or that’s what the doctors say.”

 He didn’t know what pipes were, but he caught her drift.
 He’d never had the birds and the bees from his mother, but he knew what girls were all right, knew that if he chased them in the playground and pulled down their pants then they looked different from him.
 There was a girl in his class, a farmer’s daughter, with whom he was fixated.
-He didn’t know what fixated was, but he waited for her every day, waited for her to change out of her boots and into her shoes, watched her cross the playground and shake her golden mane.
+Every day he waited for her to change out of her boots and into her shoes, to watch her cross the playground and shake her golden mane.

 Bill was a different sort; bookies always are.
 He was flash and morose, too thin and too frail.
 He wore a trilby and a watch chain, a mohair suit on Saturdays and sipped brandy from a hip flask.
 He was always fidgeting, always on the move.
 He preferred the jumps to the flat, the horses to the dogs.
 One Friday they took the boy to Worcester.
 Dunwoody had just won the National and was a stone cold banker in the third.
 He was leading at the last and Bill had his eyes shut.
 Then some old bloke let go of his dog, she bolted on to the course and Dunwoody fell flat on his face.
 Bill let out a howl of joy, sun shining through the rain.